halimb/MNIST-txt/README.md

 More precisely, a line contains 1 label value, 784 pixel values, 784 commas and one line break.

-The pixels values is organized in the exact same way as the raw idx files (i.e. row-wise; top to bottom...)
+The pixel values are organized in the exact same way as the raw idx files (i.e. row-wise; top to bottom...)